Heartland Regional Visitor Center and Transportation Heritage Museum

 Hamlet

-Reeds is an unincorporated community in Cumberland County, in the U.S. state of Virginia.
-Reeds is situated 2½ miles north of Heartland Regional Visitor Center and Transportation Heritage Museum.
+Raines Tavern is an unincorporated community in Cumberland County on Virginia State Route 45 just north of Farmville in the U.S. state of Virginia.
+It was a stop on the Farmville and Powhatan Railroad from 1884 to 1905, and on the Tidewater and Western Railroad from 1905 to 1917.
+Raines Tavern is situated 4½ miles north of Heartland Regional Visitor Center and Transportation Heritage Museum.

 Heartland Regional Visitor Center and Transportation Heritage Museum